 Is it realistic not to get reconstruction surgery?

-ACL reconstruction surgery techniques
+ACL reconstruction surgical treatment

-This of course is opposed to using transplanted material to reconstruct the ligament.
 The first benefit of the primary ACL repair is that this procedure is less invasive than ACL reconstruction.
 An ACL that can be repaired usually does not need tunnels drilled in bone to thread the ACL graft and screws to hold them down.
 However, one must remember that the reason transplant became popular was because the primary repair really did not work that well.

-You may not need ACL reconstruction
+You may not need ACL reconstruction – There are treatment options

 “Our data suggest that early surgical reconstruction may not be a prerequisite to returning to recreational physical activities after injury in patients with ACL tears.”